-Safety Note: Do not use the trampoline without the Frame Pad.
-The Frame Pad comes in 2 pieces.
+Do not use the trampoline without the Frame Pad(6).
 The Frame Pad is designed to reduce the possibility of injuries due to jumpers coming in contact with the trampoline frame.
 If you do not have a Frame Pad, contact your dealer to obtain one.
 Properly install the Frame Pad before using the trampoline.

-10. Look underneath the trampoline.
-Locate the straps attached to the underside of the frame pad.
+7. Look underneath the trampoline.
+Locate the straps attached to the underside of the Frame Pad.
 Position each outer strap so that one strap is on each side of the frame as shown.
-Tie the outside straps sewn to the Pad Joints to each side of the frame as shown and attach the inner straps to the near V-rings.

-Repeat this step with the remaining straps (not shown).
+Tie the outside straps sewn to the pad joints to each side of the frame as shown and attach the inner straps to the near V-rings.
+Repeat this step to tie the remaining straps (not shown).